 You must meet the qualifications for a Special Needs Grant.
 You must also be re-establishing yourself in the community and be:

-•a refugee who isn't entitled to other forms of government assistance for refugees
+a refugee who isn't entitled to other forms of government assistance for refugees

-•a sole parent who is the victim of family violence and is being assisted by a social service agency, for example Women's Refuge, to relocate after the initial separation and has no other resources
+a sole parent who is the victim of family violence and is being assisted by a social service agency, for example Women's Refuge, to relocate after the initial separation and has no other resources

-•a patient in hospital or residential home for more then 6 months
+a patient in hospital or residential home for more than 6 months

-•just released from a custody period of 31 days or more.
+just released from a custody period of 31 days or more.

 Recoverable Assistance Payment Grant